anseki/overflow-android/README.md

 - `overflow:scroll` and `overflow:auto` don't work on Android 2.x.
 The elements don't accept swipe operation.
 - `element.scrollLeft` and `element.scrollTop` don't work on Android 4.0.x.
 The elements can't scroll via JavaScript.
 Strange to say, the element that is set `overflow:hidden` can scroll.
 But of course that element doesn't accept swipe operation.

-This polyfill solves above problems both.
+OverflowAndroid solves above problems both.

 **See <a href="http://anseki.github.io/overflow-android">DEMO</a>**